“Life shrinks or expands in proportion to one’s courage.”

 Favourite Quote (one of them anyway): “Climb that goddamn mountain” – Jack Kerouac

 Welcome to my world!
 I am a woman living abroad and writing about it.
-I left my home in Canada a few years ago to embark on a world journey.
-Essentially, I took life’s road less travelled (after some time on the frequented route) and (so far) it has made all the difference.
+I left my home in Canada back in 2012 to embark on a world journey.
+Essentially, I took life’s road less travelled (after some time on the more frequented route) and (so far) it has made all the difference.

-I am always seeking new adventures.
-I have no idea what I want to do with my life other than enjoy it.
-I wake up each day and decide.
+I’m always seeking new adventures and interesting things to write about.
 Please share my experiences and drop me comments or suggestions.
 I’d love to hear from you!

 The road less travelled has fresh footsteps these days as more people choose an alternative lifestyle.
 For many, the appeal of a steady job, a fixed mortgage rate, and an annual two-week holiday is waning with the dawning realisation that life can be a jet stream, a wide open sea, or a riverside trail.
 Making a life change involves a choice and an honest listen to that little inside voice that says go, whether that place is a foreign country, someone you love, or a new state of mind.